top of page

 Grasping the FHA's down payment and reserve requirements for 2-4 unit properties is crucial.
 These guidelines include specifications on your needed initial investment, ranging from a minimum of 3.5% for borrowers with exceptional credit scores to larger percentages for those less qualified.

-The good thing about FHA loans is that they let you use gift money for this down payment!
+The advantage of FHA loans is that you can use gift money from family members for your down payment, making homeownership more accessible for first-time investors.

 Reserve requirements and how they vary with the number of units